Made in USA vs Offshore: Real Cost Comparison (2026)

 The hybrid model spreads risk across geopolitical jurisdictions, currency exposures, and tariff regimes.
 Add US capacity once any of three thresholds hits: a single SKU exceeds $45 retail and 5,000 annual units, reorder cadence drops below 6 weeks, or NY Fashion Act compliance scope becomes meaningful.

-For European alternatives, see our where to manufacture clothing 2026 guide.
-For Portugal depth, see Portugal Clothing Factory.
+For European alternatives, see our where to manufacture clothing 2026 guide and our Italy vs Portugal premium manufacturing comparison.

 What does it cost to switch from offshore to US (or add US capacity)?